- Manage taxes to help keep more of your money.

 Retirement can last a long time, and investing too conservatively can be as risky as being too aggressive.

-An overly cautious approach can result in the spending power of your money being too exposed to erosion inflation.
+An overly cautious approach can result in the spending power of your money being too exposed to erosion by inflation.
 This approach can also limit the long-term upside potential that diversified stock investments can offer, and possibly diminish how long your money may last.
 On the other hand, being too aggressive can bring excessive risk of losing money in down markets.

 Strike a balance this year.
 Consider resolving to review your investment mix, and make sure it offers growth potential to meet your goals through a retirement that may last multiple decades.
 Be sure to think about your risk tolerance and make sure you're comfortable with the increased risk that may come with stocks—it's a balancing act.